MicrosoftDocs/Contribute/Contribute/index.md

 4. When you're finished editing, scroll to the bottom of the page.
 In the **Propose changes** area, enter a title and optionally a description for your changes.
 The title will be the first line of the commit message.
 Select **Propose changes** to commit your changes:

    :::image type="content" source="media/index/commit-changes.png" alt-text="Propose and commit file changes.":::

+   Note: In other Microsoft documentation, GitHub may require a branch to be created in order to **Propose changes**.

 5. Now that you've proposed and committed your changes, you need to ask the owners of the repository to "pull" your changes into their repository.
 This is done using something called a "pull request" (PR).
 When you select **Propose changes**, a new page similar to the following is displayed: